Workshop by Jenny Jones - Terms and Conditions

 “Sterling”, “GBP” or “£” means the single lawful currency unit of the United Kingdom from time to time.

-“Third Party Supplier” means any supplier of products or services which such product or service does not form part of the content of or the costs of the Course and includes, but is not limited to, insurance providers, travel providers, travel agents and other local suppliers
+“Third Party Supplier” means any supplier of products or services where such product or service does not form part of the content of, or the costs of, the Course and includes, but is not limited to, insurance providers, travel providers, travel agents and other local suppliers.

 1.2 Unless a contrary indication appears, a reference to:

-A time of day is a reference to London time; and
+b) a time of day is a reference to London time;

 1.3 A reference to a “Client” shall be deemed to include each member of its Party where the context so requires.